JSheils/concept_solitaire_solver/README.md

 # Concept Solitaire Solver
 Tool for determining the percentage of Concept Solitaire games that are solvable.
+Once complete, this application should be able to determine whether or not all possible random deals are solvable.
+Basically, I want to know if I am bad at solving some of these puzzles, or if, given the deal, I never had a chance.

+I am also using this as an exercise to improve my TDD technique.

 ## Operations
 * Build Deck